Dera Ismail Khan: Re establishment of the city

-Sikh rule(1821-1849)
+Sikh rule (1821–1849)

-D. I. Khan remained under Sadozai rule from the nearby town of Mankera until it was annexed by Bhatti Jatsikh ruler Maharaja Nau Nihal Singh of the Sikh Empire in 1836.
-Diwan Lakhi Mal appointed the city's Kardar ruler, though the Nawabs of the city from the Durrani order were allowed to maintain their title and some income.
+Dera Ismail Khan remained under Sadozai rule from the nearby town of Mankera until it was annexed by Sikh ruler Maharaja Ranjit Singh of the Sikh Empire in 1836.
+Diwan Lakhi Mal appointed city's Kardar ruler, though the Nawabs of the city from the Durrani order were allowed to maintain their title and some income.
 The city suffered under punitive taxes that lead to frequent complaints in the Sikh Darbar at Lahore, resulting in several changes of Kardar.
-The city was annexed by the British in 1849 following their conquest of Punjab that resulted in the defeat of the Sikhs as the Battle of Gujrat.